Shawn Levy: 2015–present: Stranger Things and Netflix

-In December 2017, Netflix announced a four-year contract with Levy to create TV projects exclusively for the streaming entertainment company.
+In December 2017, Levy signed a four-year contract with Netflix to create TV projects exclusively for the streaming entertainment company.
 In 2020, 21 Laps extended its deal with Netflix and signed a first look deal.

 In 2021, Levy produced the film adaptation of the slasher novel There's Someone Inside Your House by Stephanie Perkins under his 21 Laps Entertainment label, alongside James Wan's Atomic Monster studio for Netflix.
 Alongside Eric Heisserer, he also executive produced the 2021 Netflix series Shadow and Bone, an adaptation of the fantasy book series The Grisha Trilogy and the Six of Crows Duology starring Jessie Mei Li, under Netflix's deal with 21 Laps.
 Levy directed The Adam Project for Netflix starring Ryan Reynolds in the lead role.

 Levy directed Deadpool & Wolverine for Marvel Studios.
 In November 2022, Levy entered talks to direct a Star Wars movie for Lucasfilm following the conclusion of his work on Deadpool & Wolverine and the fifth and final season of Stranger Things.

 In February 2023, A24, who successfully bid on the Backrooms film, announced that work had begun on a film adaptation of the Backrooms based on Parsons' videos, with Parsons directing.
 Roberto Patino is set to write the screenplay, while Levy, James Wan, Michael Clear from Atomic Monster, Dan Cohen, and Dan Levine from 21 Laps Entertainment, Peter Chernin from Chernin Entertainment are set to produce.

 In August 2023, Levy was the inaugural recipient of the Norman Jewison Award for career achievement at the TIFF Tribute Awards.

 On April 17, 2025, Lucasfilm announced Star Wars: Starfighter, a film directed by Levy that stars Ryan Gosling and set to be released in theaters on May 28, 2027.
 It takes place five years after the events of Star Wars: The Rise of Skywalker.
+In June 2026, it was reported that Levy was attached to executive produce a television adaptation of the Japanese role-playing game series Persona for Netflix with his 21 Laps Entertainment partner Robert Atwood.